refik-karic/ZSharp-Renderer/README.md

 - ZSharp static library is platform agnostic
 - Standalone
   - No third party libraries are required or included
+    - In some cases this isn't possible due to standards not being publicly available (i.e. ISO spec that costs hundreds of dollars in order to obtain a copy).
+To workaround this, I've made a best effort to implement the spec with as much freely available information there is on the web.
+In some cases, such as with MP3 or JPEG, I've decided to rely on Public Domain or Creative Commons code to supplement my work or to provide the entire feature.
+     Again, this is only in extreme cases where I've had to workaround the paywall.
+I am in no way claiming those works are entirely my creation.
+I have made a best effort to credit the Authors below.
 - Lightweight
 - Flexible input system
 - Flexible asset system